Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 Semaglutide Comparison: Both platforms offer semaglutide, but through different sourcing methods.
 FormBlends uses compounded semaglutide from FDA-registered 503B pharmacies, which undergo regular FDA inspections and must meet strict quality standards.
 Sequence provides brand-name semaglutide (Ozempic or Wegovy), manufactured by Novo Nordisk with full FDA approval and extensive clinical trial data.

 Compounded medications offer several practical advantages, including customizable dosing increments, continued availability during brand-name shortages, and typically lower costs.
-However, they lack the extensive clinical trial data and FDA approval process of brand-name alternatives.
+But they lack the extensive clinical trial data and FDA approval process of brand-name alternatives.
 The FDA has stated that compounded semaglutide from registered 503B pharmacies is generally considered safe and effective when properly manufactured, though individual patient responses may vary.

 Tirzepatide Availability: FormBlends' inclusion of tirzepatide represents a significant clinical advantage for appropriate patients.
 Tirzepatide (brand name Mounjaro/Zepbound) acts on both GLP-1 and GIP receptors, potentially providing superior weight loss outcomes compared to semaglutide's single-receptor mechanism.
 Clinical trials demonstrate tirzepatide's superiority, with patients achieving 20-25% weight loss compared to 15-17% with semaglutide (Jastreboff et al., NEJM, 2022).

 The dual-receptor mechanism also appears to provide better glucose control and potentially fewer gastrointestinal side effects, though individual patient responses vary considerably.
-For patients who experience inadequate weight loss or intolerable side effects with semaglutide, tirzepatide offers an alternative that Sequence cannot provide.
+For patients who experience inadequate weight loss or intolerable side effects with semaglutide, tirzepatide offers an alternative that Sequence can't provide.

 Quality and Safety Considerations: Brand-name medications undergo extensive FDA review processes, including good manufacturing practice inspections and post-market surveillance.
 Compounded medications from 503B pharmacies also face FDA oversight, though the regulatory framework differs from traditional drug approval processes.